-You can check your test statistics by navigate to your a/b test section in the product's settings area to see how your variation is doing.
+You can check your test statistics by navigating to your a/b test section in the product’s settings area to see how your variation is doing.

 If you’re looking for a solution that helps you fix your challenges when they come without you waiting for days, you might want to consider this one.

-SamCart has a very active support team that response to to customers query timely.
-On several occasions when I needed contact them for enquiry, I wasn’t disappointed at all.
+SamCart has a very active support team that responds to customers’ queries timely.
+On several occasions when I needed to contact them for enquiry, I wasn’t disappointed at all.

 To get to their support simply login to SamCart website and check the right-hand side of the bottom of the website and you’ll see a chat icon — click on it: